carsonmcgorry/DocumentationAg2/docs/pages/PDR.md

 * **Wireless communication protocol:** mesh network capable

 The team decided that the following additional specifications were necessary to make engineering decisions for the proof of concept design:

-Node spacing: 10m - 40m (33 ft - 130 ft)
+- Node spacing: 10m - 40m (33 ft - 130 ft)
-Reading frequency: once per hour
+- Reading frequency: once per hour

 The network needed a central station to collect the data from the other nodes and an A&P application for presenting the data to the end user in a clear and concise manner.
 The central station that will contain A&P application would need to communicate through a wifi communication protocol.
 The A&P app would need to present the collected information with daily line charts for data from each node and with separate current time graphic displays for each soil data type for the networked area to show the data values on a gradient scale at each of the 3 depths.
 The team and the client discussed the scope of the project and realized the need of a mechanical engineer to create an adequately designed final product.
 The client decided that a proof of concept design would be sufficient for the time allowed.
 In light of this, more focus was given to the electrical and computer components of the project over the mechanical component.
 Design decisions for this stage of the project were focused on which microcontroller, wireless communication protocol, sensors, user interface, and power supply would be used.
 The sections to follow will cover the criteria used to determine feasibility and merit criteria for these components.

+&nbsp;

-Microcontroller
+### Microcontroller

-Feasibility Criteria
+Feasibility criteria:

 The following criteria are factors which must be satisfied by the chosen processor:

-Current consumption is less than 500 µA/MHz
+- Current consumption is less than 500 µA/MHz
-Has sleep mode functionality
+- Has sleep mode functionality

-Merit Criteria
+Merit criteria:

 Out of the feasible options, low current consumption was the most important metric in determining the best low-power alternative.
 Better scores in Active mode current consumption per million clock cycles (µA/MHz) and Sleep mode current consumption (nA) would be given to lower consumption values.

+&nbsp;

-Communication protocol chip
+### Communication protocol chip

-Feasibility Criteria
+Feasibility criteria:

 The following criteria are factors which must be satisfied by the chosen communication protocol chip:

-10 meters minimum range of transmission and reception Transmit and receive wirelessly
+- 10 meters minimum range of transmission and reception
+- Transmit and receive wirelessly
-Operate on a low power mode
+- Operate on a low power mode
-Communicate using mesh network topology
+- Communicate using mesh network topology

-Merit Criteria
+Merit criteria:

 Out of the feasible options, large communication range and number of connections along with low cost and power consumption were the most important metrics in determining the best low-power alternative.
 The cheaper unit cost of the wireless communication chip, the better it would be.
 Longer maximum communication range was considered better.

 The same goes for maximum node connection.
 Low power consumption was considered in battery life in days if the communication chip was powered alone.
 The more days the chip could last under battery power, the better the chip would be.

+&nbsp;

-Sensors
+### Sensors

-Feasibility Criteria
+Feasibility criteria:

 The following criteria are factors which must be satisfied by the chosen sensors:

-Function in soil for a season
+- Function in soil for a season
-Unit cost is less than $15
+- Unit cost is less than $15
-Interface with chosen microcontroller
+- Interface with chosen microcontroller
-Analog output (soil moisture sensor)
+- Analog output (soil moisture sensor)
-Waterproof (soil temperature sensor)
+- Waterproof (soil temperature sensor)

-Merit Criteria
+Merit criteria:

 Out of the feasible options, low cost was considered an important metric for all three sensor types.
 The cheaper unit cost of the sensor, the better it would be.
 The soil temperature sensor would need to provide accurate readings over a range of temperatures that soil in growing regions could be at throughout a season.
 That preferred range was -15℃  to +45℃ (-5℉ to +113℉).
 The more of that range the sensor was designed to accurately output, the greater its merit would be.

+&nbsp;

-User interface
+### User interface

-Feasibility Criteria
+Feasibility criteria:

 The following criteria are factors which must be satisfied by the chosen user interface:

-Expertise: team possesses skill set to properly develop the interface
+- Expertise: team possesses skill set to properly develop the interface
-Portability: the interface can be accessed by all popular OSs Merit Criteria
+- Portability: the interface can be accessed by all popular OSs

+Merit criteria:

 Out of the feasible options, ease of use was considered an important metric.
 Ease of use refers to simplicity of accessing the A&P application and intuitive navigation within the A&P application.

+&nbsp;

-Power supply
+### Power supply

-Feasibility Criteria
+Feasibility criteria:

 The following criteria are factors which must be satisfied by the chosen power supply:

-Disposable battery
+- Disposable battery
-Last at least one season
+- Last at least one season
-Minimum supply voltage of 5V
+- Minimum supply voltage of 5V

-Merit Criteria
+Merit criteria:

 The power supply criterion to provide a battery source that lasts for at least a season led to using reverse engineering to calculate the power the total circuit would require for a season once all other components were selected.
 The most suitable type of battery available would supply adequate power for the whole system for at least one season and be no less than 5V.

+&nbsp;

-Design alternatives
+## Design alternatives
 The sections to follow will cover the design alternatives for the microcontroller, wireless communication protocol, sensors, and user interface.

 Microcontroller

-**Table 1: Microcontroller features**
+#### **Table 1: Microcontroller features**

 |                                  | Pi[2]                            | Mega[3]           | Ambiq Micro[4]                | STM32 L4[5]                  | EFM32[6]                     | Atmel[7]                     |
 |----------------------------------|----------------------------------|-------------------|-------------------------------|------------------------------|------------------------------|------------------------------|